oliverxu42/COMP39-9900/Week01.md

 - [ ] Read through the list of projects that you can choose from on Moodle
 - [ ] Fill out the Project Selection Questionnaire (only ONE member i.e. Scrum Master should submit this)

-> You must select *7 preferences* and give justification as to why your team is qualified for each one.
+> You must select *3 project type preferences (e.g. web app, ML, cybersecurity)* and give justification as to why your team is qualified for each one.
 Your team will be allocated a project based on your team’s experiences and skillsets.
 We have a limited amount of teams that can undertake a specific project.

 ## ⭕ Action Items for Week 2
 - [ ] Get familiar with the course assessments
-- [ ] Work on your Software Fundamentals Lab (5%, due in Week 3 Lab)
+- [ ] Work on your Fundamentals Primers (5%, due in Week 3 Lab)
+- [ ] Familarise yourself with your project once assigned!
 - [ ] Establish communications with your client
 - [ ] Start working on your project proposal!